 Essential A) Military Knowledge and Officership: B) Career Commitment as a Navy psychologist: Components Shows beginning awareness of military regulations related to mental health of service members.
 Has awareness of the components of military bearing.
-Has growing awareness of specific career opportunities in Navy psychology.
-Explores organizations for military psychologists.
 Behavioral Anchor Articulates ways in which military regulations and ethical obligations as a psychologist can conflict.
 Consistently shows military bearing.
 Discusses types of embedded experiences for Navy psychologists.
 Begins to participate in military psychology organizations.